Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 The menu is all about locally-sourced ingredients, with most of the produce being made in-house.
 There’s the grilled mushrooms on toast layered with quinoa tabouleh, and tuna ceviche with charcoal tacos and a smoked chilli oil.
 You’ll also find a juicy cheeseburger, a gooey Croque Madame, and Korean-fried chicken and waffles.

-To top it off, coffee is reliably strong, and it’s one of those cafes where you can settle in with a laptop and hide away from the Seminyak madness below.
+To top it off, coffee is reliably strong, and it’s digital nomad friendly, so you can settle in with a laptop and hide away from the Seminyak madness below.

 Best for: Morning brunch dates or munching amongst greenery in between shopping trips.